 What Can I expect?

 You will receive a hands on 1 to 1, individualized treatment program that is tailored to your dog’s needs.
-Appointments last from 30-60mins.
+Appointments last 60 minutes.

 Your veterinarian and rehabilitation therapist will be in close communication with you to devise a rehabilitation program that fits your lifestyle and goals so that your 4-legged family member gets back to his/her normal activities.